WFP-VAM/modape/docs/index.md

 The first column is reserved for metadata, the first 3 rows of the first columns are "ID", "Lon", "Lat".

-All columns starting number two are considere separate pixel timeseries, where each timeseries should start with an ID, and with the 2 coordinates lon and lat.
+All columns starting number two are considered separate pixel timeseries, where each timeseries should start with an ID, and with the 2 coordinates lon and lat.

 Example: